 As we often mention on this blog, lighting is complex.

-Shunted and non-shunted sockets, or tombstones, is one of those topics that seems to scare off a lot of our customers.
+Sockets is one of those topics that seems to intimidate a lot of our customers.
+Do you need shunted or non-shunted sockets?
+And what's the difference?
 They don't want to touch it with a 10-foot pole.

-But we're here to quell your fears.
+But we're here to make lighting – and sockets – easier.
 There's an easy way to know the difference between shunted and non-shunted sockets and when you need which.
-And we're here to make lighting –– and sockets –– easy.

 Do you know what kind of sockets you need?

-Knowing which sockets you need for your linear lamps is hugely important.
-Using the wrong type can not only void the UL listing on your lamp
+Knowing which sockets you need for your linear lamps is very important.
+Using the wrong type can cause an electrical short, resulting in a fire hazard and melting the sockets, tubes, or both.
+It can also void the UL listing on your lamp or shorten the life of the lamp.

-In this post, we will share some guidelines for telling the difference between shunted and non-shunted lamp holders and when you should use which.
+In this post, we will share some guidelines for telling the difference between shunted and non-shunted sockets and where to use them.

 Telling the difference between shunted and non-shunted sockets

-Non-shunted sockets have separate contacts –– or points of entry for the wires –– creating two tracks for the electrical current to travel.
-Non-shunted sockets have contacts that are not joined/ connected.
+Non-shunted sockets have separate contacts – or points of entry for the wires – creating two tracks for the electrical current to travel.
+Non-shunted sockets have contacts that are not joined or connected.

 The diagram below visually demonstrates the difference you'll most often see between the two types of sockets.

-Because there are exceptions to this visual difference, however, the safest, most certain way to figure out what kind of sockets you have is to use a voltage meter.
+Because there are exceptions to this visual difference, the safest way to figure out what kind of sockets you have is to use a voltage meter.
 Most voltage meters will either light up or ring or beep if the electrical contacts are connected, or shunted.

 As you can see above, shunted sockets receive voltage through a single set of wires and spread it to two contacts.
-Non-shunted sockets, meanwhile, send voltage to each of the contacts, through two wiring tracks.
+Non-shunted sockets send voltage to each of the contacts, through two wiring tracks.

 When to use shunted sockets and when to use non-shunted sockets